 We'll increase the number of trains on the Jubilee and Victoria lines up to 36 trains per hour (a train every 100 seconds) in the peak hours over the next six years

 Boarding ramps and platform humps will be introduced at more stations to increase accessibility

-Night Tube services are now running on the Central, Victoria and Jubilee lines.
-The Northern line (Charing Cross branch) follows on 18 November, with the Piccadilly line coming later this year.
-The Night Tube offers a 24-hour service on Fridays and Saturdays.
+Night Tube services are now running on the Northern line (via Embankment), as well as the Central, Victoria, Jubilee lines.
+The Piccadilly line follows on 16 December.
+The Night Tube will offer a 24-hour service on Fridays and Saturdays.